primus/metroplex/README.md

 forward.spark(id, msg, fn)
 ```

-Sends a message to a single spark in the cluster.
+Send a message to a single spark in the cluster.

 ```js
 forward.spark('ad8a-280z-18', 'data', function (err, result) {